rmasucci/AWS-API/README.md

 # Demonstration for using a Secure Serverless Web Application.

 ## The purpose of this repo is to serve as a proof of concept and as an architecural prototype for a modern, serverless website.
-This website uses AWS services inckusing AWS Cognito and API Gateway and demonstrates best practices for a modern SPA in AWS.
+This website uses AWS services including AWS Cognito and API Gateway and demonstrates best practices for a modern SPA in AWS.
 Bob Masucci

 ### Table of Contents